 This particular shot was one of those instances where I know right away I had captured a very memorable and special image.
 The enthusiastic guests with streamer sticks provided a wonderful send-off for the bride and groom at the end of the event.
 The energy and excitement of the friends and family was transferred to to the bride and groom as they ran through the streamers, and I love the resulting expressions of pure happiness on their faces.

 And, certainly not any less important, the timing of the departure was absolutely perfect in terms of light, being about twenty minutes before sunset.
 I'm not sure if this was specifically the intention and was planned to take place at this exact time, but I appreciated it nonetheless!

 This couple had another unique element to their send-off.
 Rather than being whisked away by limousine, they instead walked to nearby streetcar stop, boarded, and off they went!
 While it's not uncommon for a wedding to feature one or more chartered streetcars to carry off the newly married couple with perhaps the bridesmaids, groomsmen, some family members, and some of the guests, that was not the case here, as they did not charter a streetcar and just intended for the two of them to hop onto one at a regular stop.

-But as as anyone in New Orleans can tell you, while streetcars are supposed to pass about every 15 minutes, it's impossible to predict exactly when one will come.
-If one just happened to pass when you arrive at the stop, you might be in for a bit of a long wait.
-Ordinarily this isn't a big deal, but in the context of a big wedding send-off, it would have been a bit awkward and deflating to have just departed the wedding reception by running through a cheering crowd of guests, and then have to stand right across the street for 10 minutes waiting for a streetcar to arrive.
+But as as anyone in New Orleans can tell you, while streetcars are supposed to pass about every 15 minutes, it's virtually impossible to predict exactly what time one will come.
+If one happened to pass just before you arrive at the stop, you might be in for a bit of a long wait.
+Or in some cases, the timing of the streetcars is off, and a few in a row will pass by, with a long gap between then and the next one coming by.